tlively/learn-gfx-hal/book/src/08_camera.md

 Now that we've got everything in the right coordinate system, let's play around a little bit with that.

-As a review:

-* The Model Matrix places the model into the world
-* The View Matrix defines _where the camera is_
-* The Projection Matrix defines _the lens of the camera_

-So this lesson we'll play around with the View matrix and the Projection matrix a tiny bit.
+Quick Review:

+A **Transformation** converts a point within one coordinate system into a new point in either the same coordinate system or a new coordinate system.
+When you apply the same transformation to a group of points, you can **Translate** (position change), **Rotate** (orientation change), or **Scale** (size change) that whole group.

+* The Model Matrix transforms model space points into world space points.
+It "places" the model within the world.
+A "model" can be any collection of points, from a single point or a single line segment all the way up to _Geralt of Rivea_ (clocking in at around 30,000 triangles in his Witcher 2 model, according to a quick google).
+* The View Matrix transforms world space into view space.
+Instead of placing the camera in the world, it's actually the opposite sort of effect.
+It re-places everything within the whole world into the camera's vision of things, with the camera at the view space origin.
+* The Projection Matrix transforms view space into Normalized Device Coordinates.
+This acts like the "lens" of the camera, and it's where things like field of view angle come into play.

+So in this lesson we'll first show an Orthographic Projection matrix, and then we'll focus on two different camera types

 ## Quick Patch